TommasoBag99/QMC/README.md

 ## Output Description

-The output of the simulation is displayed directly in the command prompt as a simple table.
+The output of the simulation includes both on-screen displays and file outputs to facilitate detailed analysis and visualization of the results.
-Below is a breakdown of the information you will receive:

 ### System Coordinates